Supporting students with specific learning difficulties

 Strategies staff can use to support students

 - As explained here, students may have disclosed a specific learning difficulty to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having a specific learning difficulty may impact a student’s experience of college life.
+Be mindful of how having a specific learning difficulty may impact a student’s experience of university life.

 - Make lecture notes available in advance if possible.
 Student with specific learning difficulties may have difficulty writing notes in lectures.
 Having access to the notes within the lecture (printed or on a laptop) facilitates the student to follow the format of the lecture, and add in notes as appropriate.